British Pakistanis: Household wealth

-Social class
+Philanthropy

-The majority of British Pakistanis are considered to be working or middle class.
-According to the 2011 Census, 16.5% of Pakistanis living in England and Wales were in managerial or professional occupations, 19.3% in intermediate occupations, and 23.5% in routine or manual occupations.
-The remaining 24.4% and 16.3% were classified under never worked or long-term unemployed and full-time students.
+A British Council study (in partnership with the Pakistan Centre for Philanthropy) estimated that annual philanthropic giving by the Pakistani diaspora in the UK totals around £1.25 billion (including monetary giving, in-kind giving and time volunteered) to causes in both the UK and Pakistan, with zakat-motivated donations forming a substantial component of monetary giving.
+The report also noted that face-to-face fundraising—often through mosques, including Friday collections—was a common mechanism for mobilising donations, and that health and education were frequently supported in Pakistan-based giving.

-Whilst British Pakistanis living in the Midlands and the North are more likely to be unemployed or suffer from social exclusion, some Pakistani communities in London and the south-east are said to be "fairly prosperous".
-It was estimated that, in 2001, around 45% of British Pakistanis living in both inner and outer London were middle class.
+Community fundraising for overseas humanitarian and development projects has also been reported in UK regional media.
+For example, a Derby charity dinner supporting the Kashmir Orphan Relief Trust (KORT) reported raising £55,000 and described cumulative fundraising by the local community for the charity since 2005 at over £500,000.
+Over £300,000 was recently fundraised in Blackburn for Kashmir Orphan Relief Trust (KORT).

 Media

 Cinema

 Notable films that depict the lives of British Pakistanis include My Beautiful Laundrette, which received a BAFTA award nomination, and the popular East is East which won a BAFTA award, a British Independent Film Award and a London Film Critics' Circle Award.
 The Infidel looked at a British Pakistani family living in East London, and depicted religious issues and the identity crisis facing a young member of the family.
 The film Four Lions looked at issues of religion and extremism.
 It followed British Pakistanis living in Sheffield in the North of England.
 The sequel to East is East, called West is West, was released in the UK on 25 February 2011.

 Citizen Khan is a sitcom developed by Adil Ray which is based on a British Pakistani family in Sparkhill, Birmingham, dubbed the "capital of British Pakistan".
 The soap opera EastEnders also features many British Pakistani characters.
 Pakistani Lollywood films have been screened in British cinemas.
 Indian Bollywood films are also shown in British cinemas and are popular with many second generation British Pakistanis and British Asians.